-1 INTERNATIONAL ATOMIC ENERGY AGENCY, Software for Computer Based Systems Important to Safety in Nuclear Power Plants, Safety Standard Series No. NS-G-1.1, IAEA, Vienna (2000).
+1 INTERNATIONAL ATOMIC ENERGY AGENCY, Software for Computer Based Systems Important to Safety in Nuclear Power Plants, IAEA Safety Standards Series No. NS-G-1.1, IAEA, Vienna (2000).

-2 INTERNATIONAL ATOMIC ENERGY AGENCY, Instrumentation and Control Systems Important to Safety in Nuclear Power Plants, Safety Guide Series No. NS-G-1.3, IAEA, Vienna (2002).
+2 INTERNATIONAL ATOMIC ENERGY AGENCY, Instrumentation and Control Systems Important to Safety in Nuclear Power Plants, IAEA Safety Standards Series No. NS-G-1.3, IAEA, Vienna (2002).

-- The overall I&C architecture in support of the concept of defence in depth applied in the design of the plant systems and in establishing defence in depth for the I&C system itself as protection against common cause failure; - Data transport between systems important to safety, with special consideration for cases where the system receiving data is in a higher safety class than the system sending data; - Provisions for ensuring the security of digital safety systems; - Activities relating to the development of computer software including design, verification and validation, derived from principles given in this Safety Guide or implicit in the previous Safety Guide NS-G-1.1.
+- The interdependent nature of life cycles for the design and implementation of I&C systems, and in particular the life cycle for the overall I&C for the facility as a whole, for individual I&C systems and for software, and the need for integration of human factors engineering inputs and computer security inputs into those life cycles; - The use of computers, devices programmed with hardware description languages and industrial devices of limited functionality, and means of gaining assurance of their correct performance; - The overall I&C architecture in support of the concept of defence in depth applied in the design of the plant systems and in establishing defence in depth for the I&C system itself as protection against common cause failure; - Data transport between systems important to safety, with special consideration for cases where the system receiving data is in a higher safety class than the system sending data; - Provisions for ensuring the security of digital safety systems; - Activities relating to the development of computer software, including design, verification and validation, derived from principles given in this Safety Guide or implicit in the previous Safety Guide, NS-G-1.13. - 1.4.

-1.4.
 Throughout this Safety Guide, the term 'I&C system' refers to any I&C system important to safety as defined by the IAEA Safety Glossary [6].
 The term 'important to safety' is not repeated again except for emphasis.
-In cases where recommendations or explanations are applicable to both I&C systems important to safety and I&C systems that are not important to safety, this is explicitly stated.

-1.5.
-This Safety Guide is closely related to Ref.
-[7], the Safety Guide on Design of Electrical Power Systems for Nuclear Power Plants, which provides recommendations for power supply, cable systems, protection against electromagnetic interference, equipment and signal grounds, and other topics that are necessary for the satisfactory operation of I&C systems.
+In cases where recommendations or explanations are applicable to both I&C systems important to safety and I&C systems that are not important to safety, this is explicitly stated. - 1.5.
+This Safety Guide is closely related to IAEA Safety Standards Series No. SSG-34, Design of Electrical Power Systems for Nuclear Power Plants [7], which provides recommendations for power supply, cable systems, protection against electromagnetic interference, equipment and signal grounds, and other topics that are necessary for the satisfactory operation of I&C systems. - 1.6.

-1.6.
 Additional guidance on the design and development of I&C systems, equipment and software is available from States and from other organizations that develop standards.
 Such publications give much greater detail than is appropriate for IAEA safety standards.
 It is expected that this Safety Guide will be used in conjunction with detailed industrial standards.

+3 See footnote 1.